its-charan-here/SOCIAL-AI/README.md

 ### Test with a video

 Exectute the file `detect_video.py` script.
-This will execute the same social distancing algorithms and give a live output on the screen . use the flag `--output` for saving the output file with your prefered name.
+This will execute the same social distancing algorithms and give a live output on the screen . use the flag `--output` for saving the output file with your prefered name. uncomment line number `277` to view the live graph outputs.
 ```bash
 python detect_video.py --video test.mp4 --output test_result.mp4
 ```